 How to Protect Yourself

 While the ideal situation is for the driver who hit you to be legally licensed and fully insured, we can’t choose who is going to cause our accidents.
 That is why it's important for you to carry uninsured motorist insurance and that you work with an attorney even if you are only dealing with your own insurance company.
 Believe it or not, your own insurer can be just as hard to negotiate with as another driver’s.
-Contact the experienced car accident attorneys at Keller and Keller to handle your claim, no matter what the circumstance!
+Contact the experienced car accident lawyers at Keller and Keller to handle your claim, no matter what the circumstance!